drammock/dan.mccloy.info/_cv-edit-this-one.markdown

 My research interests include auditory neuroscience, speech perception, acoustic phonetics, and phonetic and phonological typology.
 More specifically, I work on auditory attention in multitalker environments, individual differences in intelligibility, and distinctive feature theory.

 # Current position
-Postdoctoral fellow, [Laboratory for Auditory Brain Science & Neuroengineering](http://depts.washington.edu/labsn/) (PI: [Adrian KC Lee](http://faculty.washington.edu/akclee/)), part of the [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/) at the University of Washington.
+Postdoctoral research associate, [Laboratory for Auditory Brain Science & Neuroengineering](http://depts.washington.edu/labsn/) (PI: [Adrian KC Lee](http://faculty.washington.edu/akclee/)), part of the [Institute for Learning & Brain Sciences](http://ilabs.washington.edu/) at the University of Washington.
 I’m working on experiments that test the interaction between auditory attention and speech processing, by manipulating linguistic features of speech stimuli in auditory attention tasks.
 We’re measuring listener accuracy, response time, and pupil dilation, with the goal of understanding the ways in which the same listening task can be more or less effortful for different listeners.
-I’m also involved in a project studying whether EEG is sensitive to non-native consonant contrasts, and a couple projects studying auditory attention and speech processing in listeners with either central auditory processing disorder, autism spectrum disorder, or fetal alcohol spectrum disorder.
+I’m also involved in a project studying whether EEG reflects within-category differences in perception of non-native consonant contrasts, and peripherally involved in projects studying auditory attention and speech processing in listeners with central auditory processing disorder, autism spectrum disorder, or fetal alcohol spectrum disorder.
+Projects outside of _[LABS]^N^_ include [the PHOIBLE database](http://phoible.org), and an investigation of vowel devoicing in Chahar Mongolian.

 # Education
 - PhD in Linguistics (University of Washington, 2013): “Prosody, intelligibility and familiarity in speech perception” ([PDF](http://hdl.handle.net/1773/23472)).
 Committee: [Richard Wright](http://depts.washington.edu/phonlab/people/wright.htm) (chair), [Erick Gallun](http://www.ncrar.research.va.gov/AboutUs/Staff/Gallun.asp), [Sharon Hargus](http://faculty.washington.edu/sharon/), [Gina-Anne Levow](http://faculty.washington.edu/levow/).